Prag8855/aab/content/guides/german-health-insurance.md

 ### Get an insurance certificate

-Once you are insured, you get a [certificate](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png) from your insurer.
+Once you are insured, you get a *[[Mitgliedsbescheinigung]]*, a health insurance card and a *[[Sozialversicherungsnummer]]*.
 Give it to your employer.
 Your employer needs to know about your health insurance, because the payments come directly from your paycheck.
 You also need this proof of insurance for your [residence permit](/glossary/Aufenthaltstitel) application.

 ### Get liability insurance